gsoules/MkDocs/digital-archive/docs/administrator/import-csv.md

 7 &ndash; Fix import errors
 :   To import the skipped rows:

     -   Determine the cause of the problem.
-Often it's a misspelling of a file name, or even a difference in letter casing.
+        -   Often it's a misspelling of a file name, or even a difference in letter casing.
 For example, if the CSV file refers to a file named `1234.jpg`, but the actual file name is `1234.JPG`, the file won't be found.
-The presence of a `#` in a file name seems to cause the import logic to truncate the name before the `#` which then causes a file name mismatch.
+        -   The presence of a `#` in a file name seems to cause the import logic to truncate the name before the `#` which then causes a file name mismatch.
+        -   The presence of `/\` in column text causes the logic to skip that row and one or more subsequent rows.
+The error reports 1 skipped row and does not say which row.
     -   Make a copy of the import file with all the rows removed except the offending row(s).
 A good way to do this is to use a color to highlight the bad rows, then delete all the rows except for the highlighted ones.
 If you simply start deleting the good rows, the row numbers in the error report will no longer match the rows in the